auth0/docs/articles/applications/index.md

 The client's settings contain the following information:

-- **Name**: Canonical name of your client which you'll see in the portal, emails, logs, ...
+* **Name**: the name of your client (which you'll see in the portal, emails, logs, and so on)
-- **Domain**: This is the domain name of where your client lives.
+* **Domain**: the domain name of your client
-- **Client ID (read-only)**: This is the unique identifier for your client application.
-This is the ID you'll use with your client when setting up authentication with Auth0.
+* **Client ID**: the unique identifier for your client (this is the ID you'll use with when configuring authentication with Auth0)
-- **Client Secret**: This secret will be used to sign and validate tokens which will be used in the different authentication flows.
-With this key your client will also be able to authenticate to some of the API endpoints (eg: to get an access token from an authorization code).
+* **Client Secret**: the key used to sign and validate tokens for authentication flows and to gain access to select Auth0 API endpoints;
-- **Allowed Callback Urls**: One or more urls of your client to which Auth0 can redirect after the user has authenticated.
+* **Allowed Callback URLs**: the URLs of your application(s) to which Auth0 can redirect the user after authentication.
-- **Allowed Origins (CORS)**: If you want to use the Auth0 API from within the browser you'll need to add the urls of the applications running your javascript code to prevent Same-origin policy errors.
+* **Allowed Origins (CORS)**: the URLs of the applications running your JavaScript code (prevents same-origin policy errors when using Auth0 from within a web browser)
-- **JWT Expiration**: The expiration in seconds of the access tokens that will be handed out by Auth0.
+* **JWT Expiration**: the amount of time remaining (in seconds) before the Auth0 access tokens expires
-- **Use Auth0 instead of the IdP to do Single Sign On**: If this option is enabled Auth0 won't need to redirect users to the identity provider (Facebook, ADFS, ...) if the user has authenticated before and hasn't logged out or his session hasn't expired.
+* **Use Auth0 instead of the IdP to do Single Sign On**: if enabled, this setting prevents Auth0 from redirecting authenticated users with valid sessions to the identity provider (such as Facebook, ADFS, and so on)

 ### Addons

 ![](/media/articles/applications/applications-addon-types.png)

-Addons are extensions associated with clients and are typically used in 2 different scenarios:
+Addons are extensions associated with clients and are typically used in the following scenarios:

-* **Accessing external APIs**: using the delegation endpoint an access token for the client application can be exchanged for an access token to a third party service (like [Salesforce](/server-apis/salesforce), Amazon, Azure, Firebase, ...).
+* **Accessing External APIs**: Using the Delegation endpoint, you can exchange a Client's access token for a third-party service's (such as Salesforce or Amazon) access token
-* **Integrating with applications using SAML2/WS-Federation**: enables authentication through Auth0 for applications that support SAML2/WS-Federation like Dropbox, SharePoint, ...
-The most popular SaaS applications with SAML support are already covered as recipes that will automatically configure the SAML2/WS-Federation addon (in the dashboard under [SSO Integrations](${manage_url}/#/externalapps)).
-By enabling the addon for a client you can configure every aspect of the SAML2/WS-Federation integration, allowing you to integrate with any custom/SSO integration that we haven't covered yet.
+* **Integrating with Applications Using SAML2/WS-Federation**: Addons allow you to integrate with any custom or SSO integration that does not currently enjoy built-in Auth0 support, since they allow you to configure every aspect of the SAML2/WS-Federation integration.

 ![](/media/articles/applications/applications-sso-integrations-overview.png)